developmentwithumer/developmentwithumer/README.md

 ### 🚀 What I’m All About

-- **💻 Web Development:** I craft responsive, user-friendly websites and web applications using HTML/CSS, JavaScript, Python, Django, Flask, Bootstrap, Tailwind CSS, Node JS, Next, Express, React, MogoDB, Firebase, SQL and more.
+- **💻 Web Development:**  I craft responsive, user-friendly websites and web applications using HTML/CSS, JavaScript, TypeScript, Python with frameworks like Django, Flask, FastAPI, Next.JS, React.JS, Bootstrap, Tailwind CSS, and more.
 Building things that work well and look good is my jam!

 - **🔧 Problem Solver:** I enjoy the challenge of untangling complex problems and finding efficient, elegant solutions.
 Debugging and refining my code until it's just right is a big part of what I do.